DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 ---

-How to export the Gantt chart to a PDF document with settings:
+Use the following settings to export the Gantt chart to a PDF document:

 ##### jQuery